William-Robert-Robertson/Ice-Cream/README.md

 Garlic\
 Freshly ground pepper\
 Ingredients as for gazpacho soup...\
-Perhaps freshly grated parmesan on top
+Perhaps freshly grated Parmesan on top

+### Crunchy Stuff For Tomato
+Fine rolled oats\
+Parmesan?
+Gruyère?
+Nutmeg?

 ### Put the whole  ice cream machine in the fridge to speed it up.